Agoric/agoric-sdk/packages/SwingSet/docs/run-policy.md

 * `crankFailed`: the nature of the failure (we might be able to distinguish between 1: per-crank metering limit exceeded, 2: allocation limit exceed, 3: fatal syscall, 4: Meter exhausted)

 The run policy should be provided as the first argument to `controller.run()`.
 If omitted, the kernel defaults to `forever`, a policy that runs until the queue is empty.

+## Terminated-Vat Cleanup

+Some vats may grow very large (i.e. large c-lists with lots of imported/exported objects, or lots of vatstore entries).
+If/when these are terminated, the burst of cleanup work might overwhelm the kernel, especially when processing all the dropped imports (which trigger GC messages to other vats).

+To protect the system against these bursts, the run policy can be configured to terminate vats slowly.
+Instead of doing all the cleanup work immediately, the policy allows the kernel to do a little bit of work each time `controller.run()` is called (e.g. once per block, for kernels hosted inside a blockchain).

+There are two RunPolicy methods which control this.
+The first is `runPolicy.allowCleanup()`.
+This will be invoked many times during `controller.run()`, each time the kernel tries to decide what to do next (once per step).
+The return value will enable (or not) a fixed amount of cleanup work.
+The second is `runPolicy.didCleanup({ cleanups })`, which is called later, to inform the policy of how much cleanup work was actually done.
+The policy can count the cleanups and switch `allowCleanup()` to return `false` when it reaches a threshold.
+(We need the pre-check `allowCleanup` method because the simple act of looking for cleanup work is itself a cost that we might be able to afford).

+If `allowCleanup()` exists, it must either return a falsy value, or an object.
+This object may have a `budget` property, which must be a number.

+A falsy return value (eg `allowCleanup: () => false`) prohibits cleanup work.
+This can be useful in a "only clean up during idle blocks" approach (see below), but should not be the only policy used, otherwise vat cleanup would never happen.

+A numeric `budget` limits how many cleanups are allowed to happen (if any are needed).
+One "cleanup" will delete one vatstore row, or one c-list entry (note that c-list deletion may trigger GC work), or one heap snapshot record, or one transcript span (and its populated transcript items).
+Using `{ budget: 5 }` seems to be a reasonable limit on each call, balancing overhead against doing sufficiently small units of work that we can limit the total work performed.

+If `budget` is missing or `undefined`, the kernel will perform unlimited cleanup work.
+This also happens if `allowCleanup()` is missing entirely, which maintains the old behavior for host applications that haven't been updated to make new policy objects.
+Note that cleanup is higher priority than anything else, followed by GC work, then BringOutYourDead, then message delivery.

+`didCleanup({ cleanups })` is called when the kernel actually performed some vat-termination cleanup, and the `cleanups` property is a number with the count of cleanups that took place.
+Each query to `allowCleanup()` might (or might not) be followed by a call to `didCleanup`, with a `cleanups` value that does not exceed the specified budget.

+To limit the work done per block (for blockchain-based applications) the host's RunPolicy objects must keep track of how many cleanups were reported, and change the behavior of `allowCleanup()` when it reaches a per-block threshold.
+See below for examples.

 ## Typical Run Policies